eda-labs/wsl-eda/README.md

 ### Version Check

 Run `wsl --version` to ensure WSL2 is enabled.
-Version should be 2.4.4.0 or higher.
+Version should be 2.4.4 or higher.

 ## First Launch

-On first launch, the setup wizard will:

-1. Check internet connectivity and offer proxy configuration if needed
-2. Offer to install FiraCode Nerd Font for proper terminal display
-3. Import SSH keys from your Windows host (or generate new ones)

 The shell is pre-configured with:
 - **zsh** with Oh My Zsh
 - **Starship** prompt (shows git branch, kubernetes context, etc.)
 - Syntax highlighting and autosuggestions

-To run the setup again: `/etc/oobe.sh`

 > [!IMPORTANT]
 > After installation, restart Windows Terminal to apply font settings.